These easy stuffed mushrooms with garlic, capers, creamy brie and crispy panko are sure to be a hit at your next party!

 - If your baking dish isn't large enough to hold all the mushrooms at once, or if they are very crowded in the dish, you can cook this in 2 baking dishes.
 Just rotate the dishes halfway through cooking so everything cooks evenly.

-Please read the blog post for detailed tips and explanations.
+Please read the blog post to get all of my tips and recommendations for this recipe.

 Nutrition